bottlenoselabs/sokol-cs/README.md

 ## "Unsafe" API

-The [P/Invoke](https://docs.microsoft.com/en-us/dotnet/standard/native-interop/pinvoke) bindings are a pure port of the C headers; they exactly match what is found in C and the naming conventions used in C are maintained.
+The [P/Invoke](https://docs.microsoft.com/en-us/dotnet/standard/native-interop/pinvoke) bindings are a pure port of the C headers; they exactly match what is in C, and the naming conventions used in C are maintained.

-To use the C API in .NET, the `unsafe` keyword will most often be required for using the C structs and calling the C functions.
-Also, for convenience, it's recommended to import the static class with all the bindings, structs, and enums like so:
+In .NET, the `unsafe` keyword will most often be necessary for using the C structs and calling the C functions.
+Also, for practicality, it's recommended to import the static class with all the bindings, structs, and enums like so:

 ```cs
 using static Sokol.sokol_gfx;
 ```

-For examples on how to use the C API, check out the [official C samples](https://github.com/floooh/sokol-samples).
-You can also find the same examples that run in your browser [here](https://floooh.github.io/sokol-html5/index.html).
+To learn how to use the C API, check out the [official C samples](https://github.com/floooh/sokol-samples).
+You can also find the same examples that run in [your browser](https://floooh.github.io/sokol-html5/index.html).
+The comments in the [`sokol_gfx.h`](https://github.com/floooh/sokol/blob/master/sokol_gfx.h) file are also a good reference.

 ## "Safe" API

 The .NET API is just wrappers over the C API for convenience and ease of use.
 The `unsafe` keyword is not required.
 All the "safe" classes/structs have the prefix `Sg`.
 E.g. `SgBuffer`, `SgShader`, etc. The safe API uses .NET Core v3 and makes use of `System.Numerics` for `Vector2`, `Vector3`, `Matrix4x4`, etc and of `System.Memory` for `Span<T>`, `Memory<T>`, etc. By using these, the code required for the safe API remains small, highly performant, and easy to use without re-inventing the wheel.

-For examples on how to use the .NET API, check out the [.NET Core v3 samples](src/Samples) which are in sync with the the official [C samples](https://github.com/floooh/sokol-samples).
+To learn how to use the .NET API, check out the .NET Core v3 samples, which are in sync with the official[C samples](https://github.com/floooh/sokol-samples).

 ## Supported Platforms

-Since Sokol is a C library, technically any platform is possible.
-The following is a table of platforms which are known to work and their supported graphics API backends with `sokol`.
-If you find that anything is incorrect I would be more than happy to discuss and change the table in a existing or new [issue](https://github.com/lithiumtoast/sokol-csharp/issues).
+Since `sokol` is a C library, technically, any platform is possible.
+The following is a table of platforms that are known to work and their supported graphics API backends with `sokol`.
+If you find that anything is incorrect, I would be more than happy to discuss and change the table in an existing or new [issue](https://github.com/lithiumtoast/sokol-csharp/issues).

 Platform|OpenGL 3.x|OpenGLESX/WebGLX|Direct3D11|Direct3D12|Metal|Vulkan
 ---|---|---|---|---|---|---